Trip to the Outer Banks of North Carolina

 What can you do?

 Follow the saying, “Leave it cleaner than you found it.”
 Or “carry in, carry out.”
 Don’t lose track of your trash and disposables.
-Put them inside of your beach bag until you can find a proper trash can.
+Put them inside your beach bag until you can find a proper trash can.
 You can also consume less prepackaged food, which will be better for your health as well.

 Beach Toys

 This is one item that is particular to beaches but so easily preventable.
 Children scatter and lose their things easily, and almost all beach toys are made of plastic.
-When these items are left on the beach, they go straight into the ocean during high tide.
+When people leave these items on the beach, they go straight into the ocean during high tide.

 Toy pink crab sand toy.

 You can see how easily small toys are overlooked in the next image.
-Can you guess what that is?A toy buried in the sand.
+Can you guess what that is?

 If you guessed a toy car, you’ve got a good eye!
-A toy car buried in the sand.

 Here are some other examples of left behind or broken toys: